HinnMachache/flask_projectPractise/README.md

-This repo contains projects and files that are used for introduction to Flask Web freamework
+This repo contains projects and files that are used for introduction to Flask Web framework